-Hosting three naturopathic physicians, an acupuncturist and specialist in Ayurvedic medicine, massage therapist and a colon hydrotherapist, as well as a variety of Yoga and Martial Arts classes, Windhorse Naturopathic Clinic offers a variety of practitioners for your health care needs.
+Hosting 2 naturopathic physicians, an acupuncturist and specialist in Ayurvedic medicine, massage therapist and a colon hydrotherapist, as well as a variety of Yoga and Martial Arts classes, Windhorse Naturopathic Clinic offers a variety of practitioners for your health care needs.

 Dr. Emily Maiella

 Trained as a naturopathic primary care physician, Dr. Maiella enjoys visits with the entire family, including infants, children, adults of all ages and pregnant/postpartum mothers.

 Her specialties include the treatment of Lyme disease and long standing infections.
 Her focus is to balance and restore the immune system, using a variety of natural plant-based anti-microbials and immune modulators.
 Emphasis is placed on detoxification of heavy metals and toxins, dental health, and gastrointestinal restoration.
 Treating the “infection” may be further down on the list of priority than most people would think, though infection is methodically addressed at each visit, as your treatment plan changes as YOU change.